ingolemo/python-lenses/tutorial/intro.md

 	>>> from lenses import lens

-The `lens` object is an `UnboundLens` object.
+The `lens` object is an instance of `lenses.UnboundLens`.
 An unbound lens represents a computation that you want to perform in order to access your data from within some data-structure.

 Here's some simple data: